laurent22/joplin/README.md

 # Joplin

 Joplin is a free, open source note taking and to-do application, which can handle a large number of notes organised into notebooks.
-The notes are searchable, can be copied, tagged and modified with your own text editor.
+The notes are searchable, can be copied, tagged and modified either from the applications directly or from your own text editor.
+The notes are in [Markdown format](https://daringfireball.net/projects/markdown/basics).

-Notes exported from Evernote via .enex files [can be imported](#importing-notes-from-evernote) into Joplin, including the formatted content (which is converted to markdown), resources (images, attachments, etc.) and complete metadata (geolocation, updated time, created time, etc.).
+Notes exported from Evernote via .enex files [can be imported](#importing-notes-from-evernote) into Joplin, including the formatted content (which is converted to Markdown), resources (images, attachments, etc.) and complete metadata (geolocation, updated time, created time, etc.).

 The notes can be [synchronised](#synchronisation) with various targets including the file system (for example with a network directory) or with Microsoft OneDrive.
 When synchronising the notes, notebooks, tags and other metadata are saved to plain text files which can be easily inspected, backed up and moved around.